roby2014/mavspec/README.md

 Check [`mavspec_examples_rust.rs`](examples/rust/src/bin/mavspec_examples_rust.rs) which shows how the last two cases of inconvenient names are handled (this is not something of high aesthetic value but in our defence we must say that all approaches we've considered looked equally ugly).

+### Fingerprints

+MAVInspect may skip code re-generation if dialects haven't changed.
+It uses 64-bit CRC fingerprint to monitor changes.
+Set `fingerprints` feature flag to enable this behavior.

+This feature is useful for reducing build time during development and CI runs.
+Make sure that your releases are clean and do not depend on fingerprints.

+### Unstable Features

+Unstable features are enabled by `unstable` feature flag.
+Such features are experimental and can be changed or excluded in future releases.

 CLI
 ---